Dennis Murray (politician)

-Dennis E. Murray Jr. (born May 25, 1962) is a current City Commissioner in the City of Sandusky.
-He has served as a Sandusky City Commissioner since 2014.
+Dennis E. Murray Jr. (born May 25, 1962) is a former City Commissioner in the City of Sandusky.
+He served as a Sandusky City Commissioner from 2014 until he was unable to run for reelection due to term limits in 2026.
 Dennis is a former member of the Ohio House of Representatives, serving the 80th District from 2009 to 2012.
-Dennis announced that he will run for re-election of his commission seat.
-On Nov.
-2, 2021, Dennis won re-election of his commission seat.

 Career

 Murray obtained his law degree from Georgetown University and returned to Ohio to work in his family's law firm in Sandusky, where he specializes in contracts, antitrust, securities, and investor and banking fraud.
 He was elected a Sandusky City Commissioner in 2005 and served until his election to the House.
 In January 2014, he returned to the Sandusky City Commission where he was chosen to be ex officio mayor.
 He won re-election to an additional four-year term in November 2017, and in 2021 he won re-election to final four-year term.